nimrods8/binutils-gdb/README.md

 (3) make only gdb:
 `make all-gdb`
 and
-`make install` in order to install all gdb components
+`make install` in order to install all gdb components, including gdb-python and TUI support

 This process generates a `gdb` executable.